GEORGIA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 Are Georgia Records Public?

 Yes.
 Georgia’s Open Records Act (OPA) establishes access to many public records.
 Residents can see, inspect or obtain copies of different Georgia public records by sending a request to the custodian in charge of the records.
-Some examples of records available under the OPA include:

 Although Georgia’s Open Record Act provides broad access to government-generated records, it also restricts access to records that contain protected or exempted information, such as personnel records or vital records.
 Government agencies may deny a request to inspect or obtain copies of any of the following: